2015 Medicare Part D coverage gap and catastrophic coverage

 A grievance is a type of complaint that expresses your dissatisfaction with the plan or pharmacy's operations, activities or behavior.

 To file a grievance, you can contact the Customer Service Center toll-free at the number listed on your identification card.
 You can also write a letter describing your grievance.
 Tell us your name, your member identification number, and your date of birth.
 Send it to the Part D Appeals and Grievance Department, PO Box 6106, MS CA124-0197, Cypress, CA 90630-9948.
-Grievances may also be faxed to 1-866-308-6294.
+Grievances may also be faxed toll-free to 1-866-308-6294.

 We will respond to or resolve your case within 30 calendar days of receiving your grievance.
 If your grievance was filed verbally, you will receive a verbal response, unless your grievance is related to quality of care or you have specifically requested a written response from us.
 All written grievances will receive written response.